AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 1. In the **[!UICONTROL Classifications Sets]** manager, select the classification set for which you want to define the rules.
 1. In the **[!UICONTROL Classification Set: _classification set name_]** dialog, select the **[!UICONTROL Rules]** tab.

-   * If you are accessing the **[!UICONTROL Rules]** interface for the first time for a classification set, or decided so far to continue to use the legacy rules builder interface, you are presented with a dialog that allows you to select how to get started.
+   * If accessing the **[!UICONTROL Rules]** interface for the first time, or if using the legacy builder, a dialog appears to help you get started.
 The options are:

      * **Migrate existing rules**.
 Import your current classification rules and continue to work with these rules in the new interface.
 Your existing rules are preserved and converted to the new format.
        * Select **[!UICONTROL Migrate rules]** to continue.